praveenr2998/Fetus_Head_Segmentation---Pytorch/README.md

 # Fetal_Head_Segmentation---Pytorch
 Segmentation of fetal head from ultrasonic images using computer vision.
+I have used Segnet architecture to train the model.

 Dataset source : https://zenodo.org/record/1322001#.XcX1jk9KhhE, download train_set.zip and test_set.zip